PS&N Expired 70 Years Ago in April

-[Webmaster's note: This column appeared in the January 2017 issue of the society's newsletter magazine, the Cannonball.]
+[Webmaster's note: This column appeared in the March 2017 issue of the society's newsletter magazine, the Cannonball.]

 Our society is a 501(c)(3) tax-exempt organization chartered by the New York State Board of Regents as a Museum and Educational Society.